 There is a critical need—and significant unmet demand—to train in Israel’s global laboratory and to rapidly increase professional capacity in developing countries.
 However, current programs that focus on this goal in Israel and in the region fall short.
 They are too broad focusing only upon policy and economics, but not on development practice per se; they are too academic, with insufficient attention to developing practical skills; and they are too oriented towards developed countries, and do not incorporate the specificities of a developing economy context.
 This program meets the demand and the need for rigorous but practical education with demonstrable educational and project development outcomes.

-The Hebrew University MDP Program combines classroom learning at Hebrew University, proprietary case studies, field work in both host (Israel) and home countries, and access to Israeli scientific and technological expertise and the wide network of the entrepreneurial and financial ecosystem focused on international development.
+The Hebrew University MDP Program combines classroom learning at Hebrew University, proprietary case studies, field work and access to Israeli scientific and technological expertise and the wide network of the entrepreneurial and financial ecosystem focused on international development.
 The program’s mix of academic rigor, practical training, and sustained alumni engagement will help create a network of development practitioners and policymakers equipped with the analytical tools and real-world experience to meet SDGs.

 Contact us for more information: